-Strike threatened Air New Zealand passengers anxious, Jetstar still has seats
+Strike threatened Air New Zealand passengers anxious fork out to change bookings, Jetstar still has seats

-A travel agent says it has been getting calls from worried customers since Air New Zealand engineers threatened to strike.
+''At helloworld Travel we always recommend customers purchase travel insurance as this provides cover in the event of these situations.''

+However, at this stage insurance cover would not generally be provided for such things as loss of airfares, accommodation and tours until such time as the strike was confirmed to proceed, he said.

-House of Travel is advising customers to ''wait and see''.
+House of Travel says it is getting calls from grumpy passengers booked to travel on the three days and is advising them to ''wait and see''.

 ''Our stores have been receiving calls from anxious customers since last week and this morning with the announcement of the strike potentially being extended,'' said the firm's commercial director Brent Thomas.